 Going to do a factory reset but the screen password is unavailable?
 Lighten up!
 This quick guide can help you out with three easy ways to reset a Samsung phone that is locked.
 Read on to learn how to reset your phone without password.

-There are multiple reasons why you have to reset your Samsung phone.
-Get a second-hand phone and want to wipe off all the previous data, or have trouble with a frozen screen, apps crashing, or system issue and need to make a fresh start.
+There are multiple reasons why you want to factory reset a Samsung phone: Get a second-hand phone and want to wipe off all the previous data, have troubles with apps crashing, Samsung frozen screen, other system issues and need to make a fresh start, or need to wipe Samsung phone before selling it.

-When performing a Factory Data Reset, all settings will be reset to the factory default settings, and all personal data is erased, including files and downloaded apps.
-You may need to confirm you made a backup or find a way to recover data after a factory reset.
+When performing a Factory Data Reset, all settings will be reset to the default settings, and all personal data is erased, including files and downloaded apps.
+Confirm you’ve backed up your Android Samsung.
+Or, you need to search for ways to recover data after a factory reset.

 Utilizing physical buttons to enter Android Recovery mode and resetting the phone is the first easy way you can adopt.
 Before getting started with the process, let’s take a look at what preparations and notices are to be made: Connect your phone to a Wi-Fi network or mobile data, a strong Wi-Fi network is preferred.
 All settings and data will be erased after factory reset, and you’ll only be able to retrieve data that has already been backed up.